fogeljonathan/Amazon.com-Price-Scraping/README.md

 This repo is a simple web-scraping system in Python 3.
 The goal is to acquire the price of a given item on Amazon.
 This version, specifically, prints the price of corsair RAM.

-Packages included are:
+Packages used are:
 1. selenium
 2. datetime

-The files included are:
+Files included:
 1. An executable chromedriver application.
 This is needed for selenium to navigate the most recent iteration of google chrome.
 2. The actual Code.